gitmikex/Agility/f5-agility-lab-master/docs/class1/class1.rst

 1. Import BIG-IP device to BIG-IQ for centralized management and inventory

-2. Review BIG-IP cluster status and configurations
+2. Review BIG-IP device cluster status and configurations

 3. Automate device backups and archive a copy of the backup file